 This Summer (2018) Taylors have also given us documents stored in their archive about the bells.
 We are delighted to have access to more pieces of the jigsaw from the first All Saints Church in Emscote.

 Before the new church was built worship continued first of all in the Old Mission House and then in the old school building (now called the Contact Centre).
 A bell from HMS Renown (a battleship serving in the first and second world wars and decommissioned in 1946) was obtained.
 In recent years the bell has been redundant.
 However, this year we hope to have it ringing again as a sanctuary bell.
 We have raised £1000 for Taylors to refurbish the bell and to make a frame for it.
 It will be ringing for the first time in many years on Remembrance Sunday.

-July 2018 The County Records Office here in Warwick has been granted permission by Taylors to make digital copies of the documents, so here is more good news for anyone wanting to access the story of the bells in the future.
+July 2018 The County Records Office here in Warwick were granted permission by Taylors to make digital copies of all documents related to the 8 bells from the first All Saints Emscote.
+This is good news for anyone wanting to access the story of the bells in the future.

 A coach trip was arranged to Taylors of Loughborough.